helena-intel/readmes/openvino_llm_model_export_npu.md

   increase that limit, for example to 2048, add `{"MAX_PROMPT_LEN": 2048}` to `pipeline_config`
 - To speed up inference at the cost of slower model loading/compilation time, add `{"GENERATE_HINT": "BEST_PERF" }` to `pipeline_config`

+### Troubleshooting

+#### Cannot access gated repo

+- If you try to export a "gated" model, for which you need to agree to terms to get access, you will get an error when running `optimum-cli`.
+Assuming you do have access to the model:
+  - go to https://huggingface.co/settings/tokens and generate a token (can be a read token, or a fine-grained token with read access to the models you have access to)
+  - type `huggingface-cli login` in the command prompt (with the environment where you run `optimum-cli` activated), and paste the token.
+The token will not be visible in the command prompt, so just press Enter after pasting.
+You will then be asked if the token should be added as a Git credential.
+Git credentials are not needed for this process, so you can answer `N` to that question.

+You only need to run `huggingface-cli` once, your token will be saved.
+If you ever want to know if you are logged in, run `huggingface-cli whoami`.

 ## Supported models